Mergener/lunachess/scripts/sprt/readme.md

 ## About

-Test framework for executing SPRT (Sequential probability ratio test).
+Test framework for executing SPRT (Sequential probability ratio test) with cutechess-cli.
 Changes to the engine that can affect its strength can be tested here against other versions to see whether the changes contributed for gains in ELO.

 Reference: